Super Tucano Counter-Insurgency Plane Makes Inroads Into Africa

 (click to view full)

 This country, which sits on Africa’s northwest coasts, is simply mentioned as a customer that “chose the A-29 Super Tucano to carry out counter-insurgency missions.”
 The country has a very small air force, and its 3-4 ex-French EMB 312 Tucano aircraft are old.
-Given the overall order total given, and generally understood costs for the Super Tucano, they may have bought just 1 aircraft, or even no aircraft for now.
+Given the overall order total given, and generally understood costs for the Super Tucano, they may have bought just 1 aircraft.

 The country is active in the US-led Operation Enduring Freedom – Trans Sahara (OEF-TS), including operations across borders in cooperation with its neighbor Mali, and has fought a number of skirmishes in Mauritania with al-Qaeda in the Islamic Maghreb.
 This has been a balancing act for the USA, which has also issued reports citing Mauritania’s Arab rulers for organized repression of its black population, up to and including slavery and human trafficking.
-That’s a very old pattern for the area, but remains no less distressing in modern times.
+That’s a very old pattern for the area, but it’s even more distressing to current sensibilities.

 Oct 22/12: Embraer hands over “the first light attack and advanced training A-29 Super Tucano turboprops to the Air Force of Mauritania”, for use in “border surveillance missions.”
 The handover ceremony takes place at Embraer’s Sao Paulo facility, and their use of the plural form is interesting.
 Embraer.